-SoFi originally utilised a matchmaking business model that linked wealthy university alumni with recent graduates looking to refinance their student loans.
-The company only offered loans to graduates from top tier or Ivy League universities and found wealthy alumni from these universities who were interested in loaning money to these individuals.
-However, the business struggled to scale with this model so shifted to offering loan refinancing itself, adding other products as the company grew.
-Therefore, its main business model now is a product business model.
+Originally, SoFi utilized a matchmaking business model that linked wealthy university alumni with recent graduates looking to refinance their student loans.
+The company only offered loans to graduates from top tier or Ivy League universities and found wealthy alumni from these universities who were interested in loaning money.
+However, the business struggled to scale with this model so shifted to offering loan refinancing itself, adding other products as the company grew–implementing a product business model as its core business.

 SoFi does not take deposits and finances its loans through venture capital, bond issues via securitization and debt financing.
 In 2016 the company formed its own hedge fund to purchase the loans it issues.

 Mike Cagney, Dan Macklin, James Finnigan, and Ian Brady, who met while students at Stanford School of Business, founded SoFi in 2011.
-The company originally focused on matching alumni of top ranking US universities with recent graduates looking to refinance their student loans.
+The company originally focused on matching alumni of top-ranking US universities with recent graduates looking to refinance their student loans.
 The company moved away from this business model as it began to expand but remained focused on high worth or potential high worth individuals.
-The company has raised $1.4billion in funding, with the most recent Series E funding raising $1billion.

-SoFi’s customers are individuals looking to refinance student loans, access mortgages, secure personal loans or use wealth management services.
-SoFi only accepts customers it deems to have potential to become high earners or who already are.
+SoFi has one customer group: individuals looking to refinance student loans, access mortgages, secure personal loans or use wealth management services.
+SoFi only accepts customers it deems to have the potential to become high earners or who already are.
 This model of assessing risk allows SoFi to offer better rates than mainstream banks that evaluate risk using more traditional methods including FICO credit scores.
 The primary market appears to be highly educated young professionals.

-DELIVERY – THE VALUE CHAIN:Customers access SoFi’s products and services via their website.
-Customers must enter personal information detailing their educational background, job and financial history along with information on their expenses and other debt obligations.
+How SoFi works for customers: individuals have access to SoFi’s products and services via their website.
+They must enter personal information detailing their educational background, job, and financial history along with information on their expenses and other debt obligations.
 SoFi has a highly rated mobile app with a spending tracker.